stoklund/portable-simd/portable-simd.md

         mem.store(S.LaneBits, addr + i * lane_bytes, data[i])
 ```

-### Endianness and lane numbering
+### Byte order and lane numbering

 The lane-wise load and store operations used above will read and write a lane
-using the native endianness, so for example storing a vector with the `i32x4`
+using the native byte order, so for example storing a vector with the `i32x4`
 interpretation is equivalent to storing 4 `i32` values to memory.
 This
 specification has some hard requirements for the lane and bit numbering: